 African Language Resources at UC Berkeley

 The Center for African Studies, in partnership with the Department of African American Studies and the Berkeley Language Center, works to support the African language learning needs of students and faculty.
-The program is guided by a leadership team consisting of representatives from the Department, the Center for African Studies, the Berkeley Language Center and the College of Letters and Science.
+The program is guided by a leadership team consisting of representatives from the Department, the Center for African Studies, and the Berkeley Language Center.

-Over the years, we have offered other languages, including Afrikaans, Amharic, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu.
-Currently we are unable to offer other languages, but are always, we encourage Berkeley faculty, staff and students to indicate your ability to speak or interest in learning African languages by completing this online survey (one has to be logged into a browser with a UC Berkeley CalNet ID to access the survey.)
+Over the years, our students have also studied Afrikaans, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu among other languages.
+While we are not offering them now, we encourage Berkeley faculty, staff and students to indicate your ability to speak or interest in learning African languages by completing this online survey.
+There are also options to study these languages in the summer at other Programs and with FLAS fellowships.

 - Summer 2016: http://bit.ly/AfLang2016

 - Summer 2015: http://bit.ly/AfLangSum2015